AaronL1011/Assignments/Term_1_Workbook/README.md

 **C**: C could be called the grandfather of many other programming languages.
 Because of this, learning C gives you a skillset highly transferable when picking up other languages in the future.
 It is a robust, powerful and efficient language containing many data types, data structures and operators to give you a huge platform to create all sorts of programs.
 C is flexible, because it is machine independent you can run it on any machine while only maybe having to make a few changes to your source code.
 This is helpful to developers who want to build cross-platform systems.
 C is very structured, so complex problems are divided into smaller functions, making testing and maintenance far easier for the developer.
 Because it is classed as a mid-level programming language, this means it gets the good parts of high and low level programming allowing support for kernals and drivers, as well as system software applications in high-level programming languages.
 As far as the negatives, no support for Object Oriented Programming is a large downfall.
 With OOP becoming very common practice in the industry today, being confined to a procedural programming approach doesnt leave much to be desired.
 Being a compiled language, the process of error checking can prove difficult with the compiler showing all the errors AFTER writing the program, leaving a complex web of errors to sift through.
 C also has no Exception Handling, which is a very nice feature of other languages allowing you to catch errors and return appropriate responses instead of breaking your entire program.

 **Python**: Python is a f*cking great language.
 Its open source, which allows for a HUGE variety of libraries and modules available to anyone.
 From data visualization, to math plotting, actuator control, machine learning, game development, image processing, facial recognition and scientific computation, you name it, theres likely a python library to handle it.
 This allows python to be incredibly versatile, whilst still being very easy to learn and write thanks to its high level of abstraction.
 Its also OBJECT ORIENTED!!!
 This allows for great modularity, meaning ease of troubleshooting and great reusability and flexibilty of code, which is becoming the choice of many companies in the industry for all its benefits in the development process.
 While it is my favourite language, it still has its downsides.
 Due to it being on the more memory intensive side, it can be considered slower than some languages, and is also not very supportive of multi-threaded processing.
 To most, this isnt an issue, but it definietly restricts the intensity of programs that can be developed.
-Python also has no real support for mobile development, as neighter iOS or Android natively support python for their applications.
+Python also has no real support for mobile development, as neither iOS or Android natively support python for their applications.
 It can be done, but its a bit of a pain.
 The end.
 Python's great.

 __Ref__:
 - https://data-flair.training/blogs/advantages-and-disadvantages-of-c/